📣 Dual product launch: Better Excel Automation and Better PDF Automation are out for Jira Cloud! (both are free!)

 The page status is also a good way to track progress with a defined workflow.
 Your team may want a Confluence page to go from "In Progress" to "Ready for Review" to "Approved".
 Authors can track and display status changes by setting the page status manually.
 They can also follow those changes using the Confluence page status macro or receive daily digest emails.

-Automatically update the Confluence page status
+Automatically updating Confluence page statuses

 The page status needs to update automatically to be the driver of an enterprise-ready Confluence content lifecycle management workflow.